 When the buyer cannot close escrow on time, that unfortunate situation can cause all sorts of problems.
 The main problem is related to the fact that purchase contracts contain an acceptance date coupled with a closing date.
-If the closing date is missed, at minimum the contract is in jeopardy, at maximum the contract has expired.
+If the closing date is missed, at a minimum the contract is in jeopardy, at maximum the contract has expired.
 The common action is to extend the closing date, but the sellers might not agree.

 Why Would Sellers Refuse to Extend the Closing?

 Sellers might feel after a month has passed that property values might have gone up.
 Perhaps friends or relatives have consistently stated the seller did not sell for an amount they feel was a high enough price.
 A seller might be hoping for an opportunity to put the home back on the market to obtain a higher sales price.
-In fast moving markets, prices tend to move up.
+In fast-moving markets, prices tend to move up.

-Further, perhaps the buyers asked for a Request for Repairs during the middle of the escrow that left a bad taste in the seller's mouth?
+Further, perhaps the buyers asked for a request for repairs during the middle of the escrow that left a bad taste in the seller's mouth.
 Not all buyers and sellers get along during the escrow period.
 Sometimes negotiations head south and negative feelings develop.
 It's possible the seller might be looking for an excuse to get rid of the buyers.

 It's probably important to point out that a seller is not always legally entitled to cancel because a court of law, for example, might see things differently.
 A lawyer might present a case to prove the buyer acted in good faith and the intent was to close.
 Therefore, the court could decide a seller might not have a legal right to terminate a contract simply because the time period has expired.
 There is little black and white in court.
 The only thing that is consistent is the amount of money it costs to prosecute and defend.